Saurabhkr952/dev-portfolio/README.md

 4. Run `terraform init` and `terraform apply` to provision the **EKS cluster**.

+## Securing Kubernetes Cluster

+To ensure the security of the Kubernetes cluster for the **Dev Portfolio** project, the following measures have been implemented:

+- [x] **Distroless Image Usage:** Utilized distroless images, containing only essential packages, to build Docker images, reducing vulnerability exposure.
+- [x] **Container Runtime Security:** Ensured container runtime security by running containers as non-root users.
+- [x] **Docker Image Signing:** Implemented Docker image signing using COSIGN to guarantee the integrity and authenticity of container images.
+- [x] **Image Scanning:** Integrated Trivy into the CI/CD pipeline for thorough image and container scanning, enhancing security posture.
+- [x] **Security Scanning:** Leveraged Kubescape for comprehensive security scanning based on NSA and MITRE guidelines.
+- [x] **CIS Benchmark Adherence:** Adhered to Kubernetes CIS benchmarks for robust security standards and best practices.
+- [x] **Secrets Management:** Safeguarded Kubernetes secrets using sealed secrets, ensuring encrypted and tamper-proof storage.
+- [ ] **Network Policies:** Implemented network policies to restrict inter-pod communication at the OSI layer 3/4, fortifying the cluster's security posture.
+(Work in Progress)
+- [ ] **RBAC Implementation:** Managed User & Permissions within Kubernetes using RBAC, ensuring granular control over access and actions.
+(Work in Progress)
+- [ ] **mTLS Communication:** Established encrypted communication via mutual TLS (mTLS) between pods using service mesh technology, operating at the OSI layer 7, ensuring confidentiality and integrity of data in transit.
+(Not Implemented)
+- [x] **etcd Security:** Secured the etcd data store, a critical component of Kubernetes, to safeguard cluster configuration and state.
+(As it is managed Kubernetes cluster so we don't need to worry about etcd.
+AWS takes responsibility for securing the control plane components, including etcd, as part of the managed service offering.)
+- [ ] **Ingress Security:** Enhanced cluster security by securing ingress traffic using TLS encryption, mitigating the risk of eavesdropping and unauthorized access.
+(Work in Progress)

 ### Configure GitHub Actions Workflow

 To set up the workflow, follow these steps and modify the appropriate lines in the provided workflow file (`./.github/workflows/multi-stage-workflow.yml`):